java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 The [`MethodHandles.catchException`](javadoc:MethodHandles.catchException(MethodHandle,Class,MethodHandle)) method can wrap a given method handle inside a provided exception handler method handle.

-Say, we have a method `problematicMethod` that does some job, and a method `exceptionHandler` that handles a particular exception [`IllegalArgumentException`](javadoc:IllegalArgumentException).
+Say, we have a method `problematicMethod` that performs some business logic, and a method `exceptionHandler` that handles a particular exception [`IllegalArgumentException`](javadoc:IllegalArgumentException).
 The exception handler method must return the same type as the original method.
 The first argument it accepts is a `Throwable` that we're interested in, after which follow the rest of the arguments that we've originally accepted:

 ```java
 public static int problematicMethod(String argument) throws IllegalArgumentException {